cairo-book/cairo-book/src/ch05-03-method-syntax.md

 ## Summary

 Structs let you create custom types that are meaningful for your domain.
-By using structs, you can keep associated pieces of data connected to each other and name each piece to make your code clear.
-In `trait` and `impl` blocks, you can define methods, which are functions associated to a type and let you specify the behavior that instances of your type have.
+By using structs, you can keep related pieces of data together and name each piece to make your code clear.
+In `trait` and `impl` blocks, you can define methods, which are functions associated with a type, allowing you to specify the behavior that instances of your type have.

 But structs aren’t the only way you can create custom types: let’s turn to Cairo’s enum feature to add another tool to your toolbox.